 Credit Card Capture Definition

-Credit Card Capture or Authorization Capture takes place after payment authorization.
+Credit card capture or authorization capture takes place after a payment authorization.
 It’s when the authorized money is transferred from the customer’s account to a merchant’s account.
-It means that the transaction amount doesn’t reach the merchant account until the funds are captured.
+So, in short, the transaction amount doesn’t reach the merchant account until the funds are captured.
+Read on to learn the details.

-The interesting part is when a credit card transaction is made.
-Then, the payment processing go through the two stage:
+When a credit card transaction is made, the payment processing goes through two stages:

-- The credit card authorization, which is the verification stage of the transaction by the credit card company.
-They check the customer’s credit card validity and whether he or she has the sufficient funds for the transaction.
+- The credit card authorization — This is when the transaction is verified by the credit card company.
+They check the customer’s credit card validity and whether they have sufficient funds for the transaction.
 When everything’s fine, the transaction is then authorized and the total amount of transaction is deducted and held from the customer’s credit line account.
 Note that the money is not transferred to the merchant account yet.
 This is when credit card capture comes in.

-- Authorization capture is a way that merchant tells the credit card company that transaction has been completed between him/her and the customer, and money can now be transferred.
+- Credit card capture — This is when a merchant “tells” the credit card company that transaction has been completed between them and the customer.
+Now, money can be transferred.

 You may also like:

 Look at the example below

-If a customer makes a transaction of $20 (and pays with credit card), and it is authorized by credit card company, the $20 is deducted from the customer’s credit card account and waits for an authorization capture from the merchant to be transferred.
+Let’s assume that our customer makes a transaction of $20 and pays with credit card.
+This means that the transaction is authorized by the credit card company and then the $20 is deducted from the customer’s credit card account and waits for an authorization capture from the merchant to be transferred.
 After shipping the product, merchant issues a credit card capture for $20 from the customer’s credit card.

-There is a given time frame set between an authorization and a capture to which merchant is able to capture authorized funds.
-It can be up to 28 days for credit card and up to 7 days for debit card.
-In some cases, depending on the credit card scheme, time may vary.
-Credit card authorization must be captured within this set time, if not, the card authorization becomes void and the deducted fund is returned to the customer’s account.
+There’s a given time frame set between an authorization and a capture to which a merchant is able to capture authorized funds.
+It can be up to 28 days for a credit card and up to 7 days for a debit card.
+In some cases, depending on the credit card scheme, the time may vary.
+Credit card authorization must be captured within this set time.
+If not, the card authorization becomes void and the deducted fund is returned to the customer’s account.

 Credit card capture comes in two ways: